ParthaPRay/Physics-Informed-Machine-Learning/README.md

-# Physics-Informed-Machine-Learning
+# Physics-Informed-Neural-Networks
-This repo contains resources for Physics Informed Machine Learning or Physics Informed Neural Networks
+This repo contains for Physics Informed Neural Networks